chandra1sekar/data-engineering/syllabus/slides.md

       - Tying it all together - Build a pipeline

     7.4 Security and Privacy
-      7.4.1 - Security and Privacy [lecture]
+      7.4.1 x Security and Privacy [lecture]

 ## 08 - Querying Data